DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 by television networks.
-What I am going to discuss in this article, live webcam sex channels, is one of these marginal instances in which online video challenges television in its own realm, and claims the rights over ‘live-ness.’
-I will argue that the ‘live-ness’ of the webcam constitutes a new type of reality effect, which I will provisionally call ‘realness.’
+What I am going to discuss in this article, live webcam sex channels, is one of these marginal instances in which online video challenges television in its own realm, and claims the rights over 'live-ness.'
+I will argue that the 'live-ness' of the webcam constitutes a new type of reality effect, which I will provisionally call 'realness.'
 In the last part of the article, I will analyze a particular interaction that occurs in Turkish live webcam sex channels as a result of such realness, in which feminine desire falls into confrontation with patriarchal moralism, which leads to a productive crisis that makes enjoyment impossible.

-## “I see, therefore I am”: The Ontology of Televisuality
+## "I See, Therefore I Am": The Ontology of Televisuality

-The ontology of the webcam is that of television on a minor scale; it possesses the same ‘live-ness’ and ‘immediacy.’
-‘Live-ness’ of the televisual image, as pointed out by many media theorists from Raymond Williams to Mary Ann Doane, provides television with a unique potential for relating to the event it presents.
-In this respect, the televisual image has an ‘ontic’ condition, in Heidegger’s terms.
-Martin Heidegger used ‘ontic’ in reference to the undeniable existential quality of being, of things and events, which surpass any ontological inquiry.[^16_Ozgun-Talking_2] We can inquire into how we perceive the outside world, how we gather our knowledge of things and events, but we cannot deny the existence of
+The ontology of the webcam is that of television on a minor scale; it possesses the same 'live-ness' and 'immediacy.'
+'Live-ness' of the televisual image, as pointed out by many media theorists from Raymond Williams to Mary Ann Doane, provides television with a unique potential for relating to the event it presents.
+In this respect, the televisual image has an 'ontic' condition, in Heidegger's terms.
+Martin Heidegger used 'ontic' in reference to the undeniable existential quality of being, of things and events, which surpass any ontological inquiry.[^16_Ozgun-Talking_2] We can inquire into how we perceive the outside world, how we gather our knowledge of things and events, but we cannot deny the existence of